iyildiz/java2kotlin/README.md

 - **Examples** [Generics](src/main/kotlin/oop/generics.kt)

 ### Conventions
-- They apply to Kotlin but if right naming used on the Java side Kotlin still can benefit from those conventions.
+- They apply to Kotlin but if right naming is used on the Java side Kotlin can still benefit from those conventions
-- Extensions can be used to facilitate those conventions for Java classes as well.
+- Extensions can be used to facilitate those conventions for Java classes as well
-- Custom operators are not allowed as that can end up unreadable code.
+- Custom operators are not allowed as that can end up unreadable code
-- Unlike Java Kotlin prefers `conventions` to `interfaces` for the following two reasons
+- Unlike Java, Kotlin prefers `conventions` to `interfaces` for the following two reasons
     - `extensions` allow you to add those conventions to classes that are not under your control
     - You can decouple utility functions from your main code and keep it clean with the help of `extensions` + conventions
 #### Operator Overloading